Vinay1998-code/EazyByts/README.md

 Real Time Chat Application

 It is a Web App built using PHP, MySQL, HTML, CSS, and JavaScript.

 Description

 It is a chat application that requires users to sign up first.

-For sign up they require to validate first with verification code.

 Upon successful registration, users are redirected to a user area page where they can see other signed-up users with their full name, profile image, and active status.
 Users can select any other user to start a chat with them.